Annual Salary

 You'll usually need:

-You could do a Social Worker Level 6 Degree Apprenticeship, which takes around 3 years.
+You could apply to do a Social Worker Level 6 Degree Apprenticeship.

 You'll usually need:

-You'll need experience of working with vulnerable groups or children for most courses and jobs.
+You'll need experience of working with vulnerable groups or children to apply for most courses or jobs.

 To get skills and experience, you could: